CellFateNucOrg/ChIP_seq_data_GEO/README.md

 To use this script, you will need to modify 3 files.

-The **file_locations.sh** In this file, you need to define a. where is the fasta of your genome of interest (only the path), as well as the bwa index (obtained using bwa index genome_fasta.fa) b. where is trim_galore (only the path)
+1. **file_locations.sh** In this file, you need to define a. where is the fasta of your genome of interest (only the path), as well as the bwa index (obtained using bwa index genome_fasta.fa) b. where is trim_galore (only the path)

-the **SRR_names.csv** this is a semicolon separated file with the SRR numbers and the name of the target, plus any comment
+2. **SRR_names.csv** this is a semicolon separated file with the SRR numbers and the name of the target, plus any comment

-column 1: input
+_**column 1: input**_

-column 2: IP
+_**column 2: IP**_

-column 3: name column IMPORTANT: this name needs to be unique to this dataset (ie if you have repeats, use "_1" and "_2"  to differentiate them 4: comments (optional) On the first 2 columns, if there are several SRR numbers, separate them by space.
+_**column 3: name**_ IMPORTANT: this name needs to be unique to this dataset (ie if you have repeats, use "_1" and "_2"  to differentiate them 4: comments (optional) On the first 2 columns, if there are several SRR numbers, separate them by space.
 This you can use as a "group" marker to make averages of duplicates later (ie ChIP repeats get the same group number)

-column 4: group.
-This is to designate grouping that is above the level of replicates in a single experiment.. i.e. if there are two entirely separate IP experiments for H3K9me3, then you can give them the same number here, making it easier to
+_**column 4: group**_ This is to designate grouping that is above the level of replicates in a single experiment.. i.e. if there are two entirely separate IP experiments for H3K9me3, then you can give them the same number here, making it easier to

-Finally, you need to update the **looper.sh** file, modifying line 4
+3. Update the **looper.sh** file, modifying line 4
 #SBATCH --array=2-3%1
                   ^ ^
                   1 2